WICG/attribution-reporting-api/README.md

 The report may be sent at a later date if the browser was not running when the window finished.
 In this case, reports will be sent on startup.
-The user agent may also decide to delay some of these reports for a short random time on startup, so that they cannot be joined together easily by a given reporting origin.
+The browser may also decide to delay some of these reports for a short random time on startup, so that they cannot be joined together easily by a given reporting origin.